collapsed-stacks/startups/questions/307/cloud-based-systems-vs-conventional-hardware.md

 - tagged: `tech-company`, `cloud`, `servers`
 - score: 13

-<p>What are the advantages of Hosting in the cloud as opposed to buying conventional systems?
+What are the advantages of Hosting in the cloud as opposed to buying conventional systems?
 Is there a difference in the security?
-Is there a longterm monetary advantage to buying hardware?</p>
+Is there a longterm monetary advantage to buying hardware?

 ## Answer 308